zakkg3/cert-manager-installer/README.md

 ## Bumping Version

-Script in python3 to bump the version (PR's are welcome)
+To bump the versions you can use a script (python3):

         pip install -r requirements.txt
         APP_VERSION=vX.XX.XX APP_RELEASE=X.XX CHART_VERSION=v0.1.XX ./versionBump.py

+PR's are welcome :)